Last Updated on November 30, 2023

 You may already be taking medication for high blood pressure, a condition that is often stress-related.
 In addition to taking medication, you need to take stock of the environmental factors that are causing you stress.
 Be honest – are there areas in your life that, with small adjustments in attitude, might seem less stressful for you?
-What you feel emotional is largely a result of your choices of how to think about something.
+What you feel emotionally is largely a result of your choices of how to think about something.
 Simply changing your mind might make you feel better.

 If you are struggling with stress and can’t seem to reduce stress on your own, consult with a mental health professional.
 There are techniques you can learn to reduce stress.
 Also, practices such as meditation, yoga, Tai Chi and others can help you reduce stress.
 These calming exercises are perfect for many of us who live with diabetes.

 Quit Smoking and Reduce Inflammation